 Creative fundraisers are especially effective for raising money for school art programs since they tie directly into the mission of these programs.
 If this is relevant to your organization, then you’re in the right place!

-In this article, we’ll review best practices for launching an art-based fundraiser, as well as seven creative ideas that span multiple platforms.
+In this article, we’ll review best practices for launching an art-based fundraiser, as well as seven creative fundraising ideas that span multiple platforms.
 Let’s dive in!

 Tips for a Successful Fundraising Campaign